pluginpizza/automatic-login/readme.txt

 ### Install Automatic Login manually

-1. Upload the ‘automatic-login’ folder to the /wp-content/plugins/ directory
+1. Add the ‘automatic-login’ folder to the /wp-content/plugins/ directory
 1. Activate the Automatic Login plugin through the ‘Plugins’ menu in WordPress

+### Install Automatic Login as a must-use plugin

+Automatic Login also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/):

+1. Add the ‘automatic-login.php’ file to the /wp-content/mu-plugins/ directory

 Automatic Login contains a `GitHub Plugin URI` plugin header to support updates via the [Git Updater](https://git-updater.com/) plugin.